-Hidden Depths: He loves his brother so dearly that he'll throw everything away for him, and he wants to protect people from Shuu but has been blackmailed into silence, and he's so secretive he has trouble telling anyone things that are important to him.
+Hidden Depths: He loves his brother so dearly that he'll throw everything away for him, he wants to protect people from Shuu but has been blackmailed into silence, and he's so secretive he has trouble telling anyone things that are important to him.
 He'll help selflessly if someone's in danger.
-Incredible guilt weighs him down and bears him onwards, trying to make up for it.Lampshaded once by Hiyoko, who says that she already knows there's more to him than cheap pickup lines and flashy foppishness.
+Incredible guilt weighs him down and bears him onwards, trying to make up for it.Lampshaded by Hiyoko.

 Higher Understanding Through Drugs: When the rest of the cast is trapped in a dream and he enters it to save them, the ghost controlling the dream hides one from him until Leone injects Yuuya with some psychotropics.
-Yuuya is completely lucid despite noting that he's high, and is able to have a verbal confrontation and find the hidden person.
+Yuuya is completely lucid despite noting that he's high, and is able to have a verbal confrontation and find who he needed to.

 Idiot Feather: In the manga, they lampshade the problems of having three white fantails in the cast.
 Yuuya's distinguishing accessories in bird form are his glasses and an ahoge.

 Informed Attribute: He's said to be the School Idol, but this is rarely evident.
 This gets pointed out and he's asked if he's really "got it", to which he responds, "A man who's 'got it' never says he does."

 Major Injury Underreaction: In both BBL and Holiday Star.
 BBL is the scalpel, which he knew was poisoned, Holistar is a tank shell he took / shoved Hiyoko out of the way of.
 In the latter case he brushed off the injury and his primary concern was if she was okay, but apparently he was burnt too badly to stand.